Ride report Harley-Davidson Heritage Classic 114

 The clutch cable lost some tension

-The damper adjustment is under the saddle
+The damper setting is under the saddle

-The information system is no-frills
+The information system is without frills

-The cruise control is easy to use
+Cruise control is easy to operate

-How does the cruise control work?
+How does cruise control work?

 Deactivate: Press the switch or apply the brake briefly and it switches off.